What is Market Structure?

 Master Most in Demand Skills Now!

-Market Structure and its Price Determination
+Market Structure and Its Price Determination

 Price determination is significantly influenced by the type of structure in which a firm operates.

-- Oligopoly: Pricing involves many strategic decisions, as firms can price independently or engage in price competition.
+3. Oligopoly: Pricing involves many strategic decisions, as firms can price independently or engage in price competition.

-- Monopoly: Prices are set based on the profit-maximising output, which leads to an increase in price.
+4. Monopoly: Prices are set based on the profit-maximising output, which often leads to higher prices.

 How Market Structure Affects Business Strategies?

 In a perfectly competitive market, firms have no control over prices and are considered price takers.
 Therefore, their primary strategy revolves around minimizing production costs and maximizing output to achieve profitability through high sales volume.
-Since all the products are identical, non-price competition is nearly non-existent.
+Since products are identical, non-price competition is nearly non-existent.

 3. Oligopoly